Contractor Payment Terms | Everything You Need to Know

 A Schedule of Work: Establishing a payment schedule and a timeline of the payments throughout the lifetime of the project is essential in any construction contract.
 These schedules help clients know when and how much they need to pay the contractor.
 Having a clearly defined project schedule promotes transparency and ensures timely compensation for the project.

 Project Costs and Payment Methods: Clearly stating the total cost of services listed in the contract and anything beyond its scope is of utmost importance.
-This will ensure that both parties know about every single detailed and that they are on the same page.
+This will ensure that both parties know about every single detail and that they are on the same page.
 The contract should also define which payment methods are acceptable for you.

 Authority: Finally, outlining who from the parties in the contract has the authority to make and finalize decisions during the construction project will help to avoid disputes.
 With so many moving parts, this simple element in the contract can save a lot of headaches and confusion.